Auto Insurance, everyone needs it, nobody wants it!

 - State wide claim payouts and rate changes

-I can tell you that unfortunately you will never know the new rate until your next renewal processes, which is usually 45 days prior to your policy end date.
-Also, most insurance companies may not even pull your motor vehicle report every renewal, so they may not find out about a ticket, unless you tell them.
+This is probably the most common question I get and it is usually asked in a panicked, high-pitched voice.
+Unfortunately I always have to respond by saying you will not know your renewal rate until your next renewal processes, which is usually 45 days prior when your current policy expires.
+Also, most insurance companies may not even pull your motor vehicle report every renewal, so they may not find out about a ticket for years, unless you tell them.

 Regardless of who you are you will probably be seeing auto rate increase over the next few years.
 Insurance is rising faster than inflation and based on industry trends it looks like it will continue until something changes.
 Understanding this trend and paying attention to your policy renewals is the best way to keep your rate low and your coverage at the right level for you.